Find out who gets the Warm Home Discount automatically, who needs to apply and how to do it. Plus more tips for saving on your energy bills.Read more…

 How much are we spending?

 The amount you pay for energy depends on many factors, including the type of tariff you’re on and your payment method.
 We looked at the stats to see how your payment method impacts the amount you pay.
 The figures below are based on a standard household consumption of 3,800kWh.

-Across all payment types, the average cost of this consumption is £677 in 2018, which is £50 more expensive than it was in 2017, an increase of 7.9%.
+Across all payment types, the average cost of consumption was £710 in 2019, which is £38 more expensive than it was in 2018 – an increase of 5.7%.

-Which regions are spending the most?
+Which regions are using the most electricity?

 Along with how much you use and which energy provider you’re with, where you live can determine how much you pay for electricity.
-We explored the latest statistics from the Office for National Statistics to see which regions pay the most for the same electricity usage.
+Based on a standard household consumption of 3,800kWh, the household price can range from £627 up to £746 per year.

 How can we cut costs?

 With electricity bills on the rise, you might be looking for ways to cut costs and save some money.
 Apart from simply using less electricity by doing things like keeping the heat inside during the winter, one of the best ways to save on your electricity bill is by switching providers.
 Switching providers ensures that you’re getting the best deal, and can end up saving you hundreds of pounds each year.